gbadebo/Dataproc_Tutorial/README.md

 ```

-# Exercise 1
+## Exercise 1

 Please can you check why the cluster is not working?
+Hint: Please navigate to the cloud console logging page to view cluster logs

-# Solution
+## Solution

 Add the firewall rule to allow port 0-65535 to allow traffic between the VMs.